IamSebastianDev/byndly/readme.md

 Besides configuring Byndly using CLI arguments, you can also use a configuration file.
 Byndly will automatically detect config files inside the root directory, or a distinct `config` or `.config` directory.
 Config files need to be called `byndly`, `byndly.config` or `byndlyrc`.
 Available extensions are `js`, `mjs` or `json`.

-If you prefer other naming conventions or want to be more specific, you can pass the location of your config file to the CLI using the `--c` or `--config` flag.
+If you prefer another naming conventions or want to be more specific, you can pass the location of your config file to the CLI using the `--c` or `--config` flag.

 ```bash
  # Load the config file at the specified path